gdesmott/gst-log-parser/README.md

 - [Install Rust](https://www.rust-lang.org/en-US/install.html) if needed
 - `cargo build --release`
 - Parsing tools can be executed using 'cargo run --release --bin' and are also available in `target/release/`

+## Tools

+`src/bin` contains a few log parsers.
+They can be used as examples demonstrating how to use this crate but also should be useful when debugging specific issues.

+### flow

+This is a buffer flow analyzer consuming logs generated with `GST_DEBUG="GST_TRACER:7" GST_TRACERS=stats`.
+It can be used to:
+  - detect decreasing pts/dts
+  - detect gap (long period of time without buffers being produced by a pad)
+  - plot the pts/dts of produced buffers over time